EmploymentOS for your Business

 Pay equity and transparency rules

 Equal pay for equal work is the law.
 Federally regulated employers must follow the Pay Equity Act, developing plans and filing annual reports.
-Provinces are catching up: BC’s Pay Transparency Act begins phased reporting in 2025, with smaller employers joining by 2026.
+Provinces are catching up: BC’s Pay Transparency Act now requires all employers with 50 or more employees to post annual transparency reports by November 2026 (down from the 2025 threshold).

 Compliance audits